 Seneca’s Olivera Academy has a mission to “teach the possibilities” by improving the educational experiences of our students by providing instruction that tailors to their individual needs.
 Olivera serves students grades 6-12 in the heart of the north district in Concord, California.
 Every student meets with his/her therapist once a week.
 By building an alliance with student and continuously seeking their feedback and opinions, our therapists can tailor sessions to students' individual needs and preferences while accessing well-researched therapeutic modalities that align with Seneca's Unconditional Care model.
 With a 6 year WASC accreditation, Olivera works towards its mission by actively implementing systems to mainstream students, giving them a voice through student government, and providing vocational opportunities to help students develop diverse skills that they may not receive elsewhere.
 To learn more about Olivera, contact us!

 Seneca’s Pathfinder Academy is nestled in a safe, residential neighborhood in the Irvington District of Fremont, a historic San Francisco Bay Area suburb.
 The school proudly boasts a 6 year accreditation term through the Western Association of Schools and Colleges (WASC).
 This small, 3 classroom program serves up to 45 students in grades 7-12.
 Students are provided with 240 minutes of academic instruction daily, delivered by credentialed special educators.
 High school students are able to earn 30 credits per semester and an additional 15 credits during summer school toward high school graduation.
 Pathfinder's academic program combines a rigorous emphasis on increased achievement with the supports needed for students to realize success.
-To learn more about Pathfinder, contact us!
+To learn more about Pathfinder on our school website, click here.

 How can I enroll my child?